19hours/sg-statutes/Acts/Fisheries Act.md

 2\.
 In this Act, unless the context otherwise requires —

+“Agency” means the Singapore Food Agency established by the Singapore Food Agency Act 2019;

+[Act 11 of 2019 wef 01/04/2019]

 “authorised officer” means any person appointed by the Director-General to be an authorised officer under section 3(2);

-“Authority” means the Agri-Food and Veterinary Authority established under section 3 of the Agri-Food and Veterinary Authority Act (Cap.
-5);
+[Deleted by Act 11 of 2019 wef 01/04/2019]

-“Director-General” means the Director-General, Agri-Food and Veterinary Services appointed under section 3(1) of the Animals and Birds Act (Cap.
-7);
+“Director-General” means the Director-General, Food Administration appointed under section 3(1) of the Sale of Food Act (Cap.
+283);

+[Act 11 of 2019 wef 01/04/2019]

 “estuarine waters” means waters extending from the mouth of a river to the uppermost point upstream penetrated by sea water at the highest tide of the year and references to estuarine fishing and estuarine fisheries shall be construed accordingly;